-BAM's premiums and MSC are dependent on several factors, many of which are beyond BAM's control.
 BAM's premiums and MSC are dependent upon the size of the primary municipal bond market, investors' demand for municipal bond insurance, which generally fluctuates with changes in credit spreads, and BAM's share of the municipal bond insurance market.
 Pricing is also driven by credit spreads.
 Credit spread is the incremental yield that investors demand for taking credit risk.
 When the difference in credit spreads is narrow between higher and lower rated bonds, municipal bond insurance provides less cost savings to issuers than it would during periods when the difference in credit spreads between higher and lower rated bonds is wide, which results in decreased demand and/or lower premium levels for municipal bond insurance.
 BAM's pricing, and therefore its premiums, are also affected by competition.
 BAM competes with Assured and National in a highly competitive marketplace.